 Lagos State

-Lagos state is the state in Nigeria with the highest population, due to its highly industrialised nature and closeness to sea ports. it is quite surprising that the state with the highest population in Nigeria is actually the same one with the smallest land mass.
+Lagos state is the state in Nigeria with the highest population, due to its highly industrialized nature and closeness to seaports. it is quite surprising that the state with the highest population in Nigeria is actually the same one with the smallest landmass.

 Anambra State